Filtering with Confidence: When Data Augmentation Meets Conformal Prediction: Experiments

-Table \ref{tab:imbalanced_performance} reports $F_1$, precision, recall, and Stable Rank across five benchmarks.
+Table \ref{tab:imbalanced_performance} reports $F_1$, precision, recall, and Stable Rank across four benchmarks.
 On {\it severely imbalanced datasets} such as credit-card fraud, quality-controlled augmentation clearly dominates both the unaugmented baseline and SMOTE; while SMOTE boosts recall, it inflates false positives, lowering precision.
 Our $\widehat{A}$-Filter and CondCP-Filter maintain recall while improving precision, yielding the best $F_1$.
-On {\it moderate imbalance } (Thyroid), all methods perform similarly, but our filters still outperform baselines and increase Stable Rank, indicating genuine diversity rather than duplication.
-For MNIST-7, where {\it the signal is strong}, unfiltered augmentation already works well; nonetheless, CondCP-Filter achieves the highest $F_1$ and superior precision–recall balance, showing the benefit of targeted acceptance even in easier tasks.
+On {\it moderate imbalance regime} such as thyroid and MIC data, all augmented methods perform similarly, but CondCP-Filter still achieves the best $F_1$ while maintaining high stable rank.
+For Thyroid, filtering procedure uniquely increases Stable Rank, indicating genuine diversity rather than duplication.
+For MNIST-7, where {\it the signal is strong}, unfiltered augmentation already works well; nonetheless, CondCP-Filter achieves the highest $F_1$, showing the benefit of targeted acceptance even in easier tasks.

 Beyond predictive performance, we also study diversity metrics of the training sets after augmentation with filtering.
-In particular, we compute the stable rank of the feature matrix, which captures the effective dimensionality of the sample cloud \citep{tsitsulin2023unsupervised} .
-Whereas simple augmentation often inflates data density along a few dominant directions (due to interpolation), our method introduces genuinely new modes in the minority manifold, reflected in higher stable rank.
+In particular, we compute the \emph{stable rank} of the feature matrix ($X$), which is defined as $\|X\|_F^2 / \|X\|_2^2$.
+The stable rank captures the effective dimensionality of the sample cloud \cite{tsitsulin2023unsupervised}.
+Whereas simple augmentation often inflates data density along a few dominant directions (due to interpolation), our method introduces genuinely new modes in the minority manifold, reflected in higher stable ranks.
 These results indicate that quality-controlled generation is not only effective for balancing datasets, but also enhances geometric richness in ways that may improve generalization.
+Additional ablation studies investigating the effect of different parameters (e.g., $\tau$) are provided in the Appendix~\ref{sec:eval_selected_generation}.

-\subsection{Low-Data Regime with mixed-quality generations: an image analysis example}
+\subsection{Low-data regime with mixed-quality generations: an image analysis example}

-In this example, we wish to evaluate the performance of our method in a low-data regime for classification, with inputs of mixed qualities (with a distribution of 50\% good inputs, 50\% bad).
-In this setting, we expect the filtering procedure to be particularly useful.
+In this example, we wish to evaluate the performance of our method in a low-data regime for classification, with inputs of mixed qualities (with a distribution of 50\% good inputs, 50\% bad) --- a setting where filtering could be useful.